 Was I a spy?

 As an academic, I disseminated the knowledge that I had acquired in Romania in the form of conference papers, academic articles and articles and presentations in mass media.
 This kind of knowledge could be harmful to Romania, a country that had just signed the Helsinki Declaration of Human Rights and was under Western pressures of various kinds.
 This pressure came from governments and from various Romanian and Hungarian anti-communist exile groups in the West.
 The assumption that we could be connected to this agenda, that we were spies, was therefore not unreasonable when seen from the regimes point of view.
 After all, we researchers had U.S. government scholarships, we were there on a government exchange program, and we had relations with people inside the U.S. embassy, where we could collect mail from the diplomatic pouch and have a pizza.
 Some diplomats even visited us in our villages.
-One day I was even visited in the village by the United States Ambassador in his giant Cadillac limousine, with the US flag.
+One day I was even visited in the village by the U.S. Ambassador in his giant Cadillac limousine, with the U.S. flag.
 In short, the Romanian authorities were paranoid about us, and it turned out that we were naive about them.

 In the village where I did my fieldwork, I lived with my wife in the home of a Romanian peasant family.
 Just outside the village was a secret uranium factory, called ‘Factory R’ (the factory is not secret anymore and has since been closed).
 Many young local men worked there.
 I was not interested in the factory as such, but of course I met some of these young men when I went to the village bar or visited their homes.
 I was not a spy, but everyone in the village knew that since I was approved to live there, that I must somehow be connected to higher powers.
 How else could I be there?
 They were correct.
 I was connected to higher powers.
 The authorities had allowed me to live there, the local mayor had an official letter from the regional administration.
 So that made me special.
 I was American in a Cold War context, with the mystique of American strategic power and American popular culture (TV shows such as ‘Columbo’ and ‘Dallas’ on Saturday nights).
 I wore blue jeans, had a beard and drove a foreign car.
 As a foreigner in Romania, I also had special privileges.
 I could shop for Western goods in special ‘dollar shops’ using my U.S. dollars (which were illegal for Romanians).
 Every anthropologist has similar experiences of being a stranger, having special resources that attract some people and create suspicion among others.
 Being special in Cold War Romania had its unique combination of privilege and suspicion.